-This is where IT billing becomes the missing link between cloud telemetry and financial accountability
+This is where IT billing becomes essential.

 From a FinOps perspective, IT billing provides:

-Mechanisms for behavior change (showback to chargeback as the maturity grows)
+Mechanisms for behavior change

 Public cloud is where FinOps is most established - and where the ‘acceptance gap’ is most visible.

-IT billing simplifies the picture by:
+IT billing simplifies cloud cost management by:

 In a private cloud, the challenge is different: